Brooke Owens Fellow, Class of 2017

 University of Southern California, Astronautical Engineering, ‘19

 Mentor: William Pomerantz

-Jocelyn Clancy is an Astronautical Engineering major at the University of Southern California (USC).
+Jocelyn Clancy is now a Systems and Test Engineer at Astranis in San Francisco, CA. She graduated with an Astronautical Engineering degree from the University of Southern California (USC).
 Raised in Nashua, NH, Jocelyn spent her childhood nights looking at the stars and wondering how she could find her place in it.

-As a student, Jocelyn has worked as a researcher in USC's Collaborative High Altitude Flow Facility (CHAFF) and currently is a part of the SEDS-USC.
-She's also an active contributor at USC's Rocket Propulsion Lab, and has earned awards with the USC Trustee Scholars, the W.V.T Rusch Engineering Honors Program, and the Viterbi Fellows Honors Program.
+As a student, Jocelyn worked as a researcher in USC's Collaborative High Altitude Flow Facility (CHAFF) and was a part of the SEDS-USC.
+She was also an active contributor at USC's Rocket Propulsion Lab and earned awards with the USC Trustee Scholars, the W.V.T Rusch Engineering Honors Program, and the Viterbi Fellows Honors Program.
 In her free time, she is an avid writer, the editor of a popular poetry blog, and has launched her own writing platform.

 As a Brooke Owens Fellow in 2017, Jocelyn worked at the Aerospace Corporation where she was part of the Modeling and Simulation Department.
 She worked on projects that analyzed potential Air Force acquisitions to determine their likelihood of mission success.
 Some of the platforms she analyzed were GPS ground stations and UAV mitigation devices.

-After graduating from USC in May of 2019, Jocelyn will be working at Astranis as an Operations Engineer full-time.
-She also plans on launching her first poetry book, continuing to bridge her love of space and her love of the written word.
+Jocelyn also plans on launching her first poetry book, continuing to bridge her love of space and her love of the written word.